-To arm the system:
+To activate the content theft-deterrent system:

-- 1. Close all the doors. - Lock the doors with the Remote Keyless Entry (RKE) transmitter.
-The security light flashes.
+- 1. Close all the doors. - Lock the doors with the RKE transmitter.
+The security light, located on the instrument panel cluster, will flash.

-If the lock button on the RKE transmitter is pressed, but a door is open, the doors lock, the lights may flash and the horn may sound.
-Close the open door to arm the system.
+If the lock button on the RKE transmitter is pressed, but a door is open, the horn will chirp six times.
+Press the lock button again, within three seconds, and the doors will lock.
+Close the open door and the system will be activated.

-The alarm goes off if a locked door is not opened using the RKE transmitter, or by OnStar®.
-A pre-alarm sounds the horn at reduced intensity for 10 seconds.
-Then, the front turn signal lamps flash for two minutes, and the horn sounds for two minutes.
-The alarm then turns off to save battery power.
+If a locked door is not opened using the RKE transmitter, or by OnStar®, the pre-alarm will go off.
+If the engine is not started or unlock not pressed within 10 seconds, the front turn signal lamps will flash for two minutes, and the horn will sound for two minutes, then will turn off to save the battery power.